-The European Commission (EC) created PSD2 with the intention of establishing a more open banking system that would attract non-banks as well as Fintech companies.
-The primary goal is to give payment providers more direct access to the data that includes customer account information, with consumer permission of course, in order to stimulate competition and level the playing field.
-The inclusion of other third party corporations will undoubtedly facilitate innovation allowing for better security, reduced fraud as well as enhance the user experience.
+The European Commission (EC) created PSD2 with the intention of establishing a more open banking system.
+A more open banking system would attract non-banks as well as Fintech companies.
+The primary goal is to give payment providers more direct access to data.
+This data includes customer account information, with consumer permission of course, in order to stimulate competition and level the playing field.
+The inclusion of third party corporations will undoubtedly facilitate innovation allowing for better security and reduced fraud as well as enhance the user experience.

-New solutions that will benefit both consumers and merchants can only be achieved through opening up the access to this data for online payments.
+New solutions that will benefit both consumers and merchants can only be achieved by opening up access to this data for online payments.

-For businesses that operate in multiple countries and consequently have bank accounts in different countries with various currencies the access that PSD2 will deliver through its Account Information Service Provider (AISP) API will provide a much more holistic and consolidated view of the merchants different accounts in one place and in real-time.
+Many businesses operate in multiple countries and consequently have bank accounts in different countries with various currencies.
+The access that PSD2 will deliver with its Account Information Service Provider (AISP) API will provide a more holistic and consolidated view of the merchant’s different accounts.
+They will see all account information in one place and in real-time.

 Why do we care about PSD2 here in America?

-Well, first of all there is a chance we could see an increase in fraudulent activity here in the U.S. directly following the deadline for SCA compliance.
-It is common form for online fraudsters to move wherever they can circumvent the rules which means moving to an area with the least strict requirements.
+Well, first of all, there is a chance we could see an increase in fraudulent activity here in the U.S. directly following the deadline for SCA compliance.
+It is common for online fraudsters to move wherever they can circumvent the rules.
+Which often means moving to an area with the least strict requirements.

 PSD2 will have far-reaching effects on the rest of the world.
-Not only will it set a standard for authentication but it will also completely change the landscape of payments and open banking.
+Not only does it set standards for authentication, but it also completely changes the landscape of payments and open banking.

-As the U.S. and other foreign countries keep an eye on the implementation and success of a more open banking system in the EU they will likely turn to that baseline for their own standard practices for open banking for the future.
+The U.S. and other countries will be watching the implementation and success of a more open banking system in the EU.
+Then they will likely turn to that baseline for their own standard practices for open banking for the future.

-Because PSD2 allows corporations to integrate with third-party providers to gain access to payment information data in order to initiate payments directly from customers’ bank accounts this model will be very interesting to titans such as Facebook, Google, even Amazon to become Payment Information Services themselves and allow them to more easily integrate in-app sales into their existing applications.
-Not only is the data valuable but so is the opportunity to create competition to interchange fee-based payment models we use currently.
+PSD2 allows corporations to integrate with third-party providers to gain access to payment information data in order to initiate payments directly from customers’ bank accounts.
+Because of this, the model could be very interesting to titans such as Facebook, Google, even Amazon.
+It could allow them to become Payment Information Services themselves and easily integrate in-app sales with their existing applications.
+Not only is the data valuable, but so is the opportunity to create competition to interchange fee-based payment models we use currently.

-Financial institutions, Fintechs, banks and merchants will be more ready for the changes that will inevitably come from the EU Directive if they realize now that initiatives such as GDPR and PSD2 which support the idea of a “sharing economy” will ultimately become a global standard.
-Especially considering how important data has become in our economy and the realization that our current model of data ownership and usage does not and could not effectively realize it’s inherent value.
+Initiatives like GDPR and PSD2 regulations, which support the idea of a “sharing economy”, will ultimately become a global standard.
+Financial institutions, Fintechs, banks, and merchants need to be ready for the changes that will inevitably come from the EU Directive.
+Especially considering how important data has become in our economy.
+We’re realizing the current model of data ownership and usage does not, and could not, effectively realize it’s inherent value.

-As a thought leader and innovator in the payments space Bankcard Brokers is always keeping a close eye on changes and innovations being made in the payments space here in America and abroad.
-If you operate a global eCommerce site and would like more information regarding how your business may be affected by the new PSD2 directive, please don’t hesitate to give us a call.
+As a thought leader and innovator in the payments space, Bankcard Brokers is always keeping a close eye on changes and innovations being made here in America and abroad.
+For more information regarding how your business may be affected by the new PSD2 directive, give us a call today.